Diver Swims Alongside A Jellyfish That's As Big As A Human

 A diver looking for interesting undersea video footage recently got more than she bargained for off the coast of Cornwall, England, when she happened upon a giant barrel jellyfish that was bigger than she is.

-"I've never seen a barrel fish — or any jellyfish — that big," diver and biologist Lizzie Daly said.
+"I've never seen a barrel fish — or any jellyfish — that big," diver and biologist Lizzie Daly said in a video about the dive.
 Clearly elated, she added, "It was the size of my body, and it was the best thing I've ever done."

-In video of the encounter, the jellyfish looms large, pulsing along, its large frilly tentacles trailing behind it.
+In video footage of the encounter, the jellyfish looms large, pulsing along, its large frilly tentacles trailing behind it as Daly swims alongside.

 Sharing a swim with the gargantuan jellyfish was "absolutely incredible," Daly said.